Ryan-Martin22/ironclad-jewellery/README.md

 - A success message is displayed underneath the email box to confirm the subscription.
 I tested this by submitting a valid email that exists.
 A success message appeared underneath, thanking the user for subscribing.

+### 5. As a Site Owner, I want to be able to remove reviews from the site without deleting them so that they can still be available if required.

+- Status Field in Admin Panel

+Within the Admin panel, the Superuser is able to remove a review from the site without deleting it by un-ticking the status checkbox within the review.
+This was tested by un-checking the status box on one of the submitted reviews.
+I then went to the product the review was for to check whether the review was still posted on the Product Details page.
+The review was removed without being deleted and the total count of review decreased.